mantidproject/mantid/docs/source/release/v3.14.0/diffraction.rst

 - :ref:`IntegratePeaksProfileFitting <algm-IntegratePeaksProfileFitting>` now supports MaNDi, TOPAZ, and CORELLI.
 Other instruments can easily be added as well.
 - :ref:`MDNormSCD <algm-MDNormSCD>` now can handle merged MD workspaces.

+- :ref:`IndexPeaks <algm-IndexPeaks>` now will also index satellite peaks using offset vectors and maximum order of satellite from PeaksWorkspace.

 Bugfixes
 ########